atelictsd/Atelic-TSD/content/issues/2025-11-03-pdu-disconnection.md

 *Issue Resolved, Vendor Monitoring | 09:43am Central* - Cisco Meraki reports that the issue has been resolved and is now monitoring to validate the fix.
 The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Cisco Meraki.
 End user disruption may occur for this issue.

 *Report Received | 07:38am Central* - We are investigating a potential issue that might affect the uptime of one our of services.
-Cisco Meraki reports that a power distribution unit at 65E has disconnected.
+Cisco Meraki reports that a power distribution unit at 65E in Chicago has disconnected.
 The Atelic Technology Services Department has not been able to validate this report and are monitoring further updates from Cisco Meraki.
 End user disruption may occur for this issue.